twekberg/tomsserver/README.rst

   creates cron jobs
-  copies files in SANDBOX from the other host. copies AWS files from the other host. creates local directoried for labreport.
+  copies files in SANDBOX from the other host. copies AWS files from the other host. creates local directories for labreport. creates retrieve user and cron job to copy s3 files to here.

 =================
 Create venv - NOT